 I am currently based just outside of Bury St Edmunds but often work around Norfolk, Suffolk and Essex.
 I'm also not adverse to getting out and about in the wider countryside either!

-From a career that began in conservation I have developed a love of all things wild and wonderful that grow in this green and pleasant land.
-I spend much of my time making, experimenting, walking about and occasionally setting fire to things in the wilds of rural Suffolk.
+From a beginning in conservation I have a great love of all things wild and wonderful that grow in this green and pleasant land.
+I spend much of my time making, experimenting, reading, walking about and occasionally setting fire to things in the wilds of rural Suffolk.

 I once spent a week in 1578 (re-creating the Tudor period, alas no time travel!) which opened my eyes to the endless colours on offer from our very own native plants, and it is a subject that I still find fascinating, am continually studying and experimenting with today.